variable17/office-attendance-system/README.md

 db.session.add(user)
 db.session.commit()
 ```
-Only if the session is expired, then the time gets set.
+Only if the session is expired and they log back in, then the time gets set.

 ### Attendance and New user -
 #### Manager -